soodoku/sonny_side/README.md

 ## Sons and Daughters

-I estimate bias for sons by examining the extent to which the word son(s) is more common in business names than the word daughter(s).
+I estimate bias for sons by examining the extent to which `son(s)` is more common than `daughter(s)` in names of businesses.

-Businesses are registered with the state level in the U.S. and most states provide a way to search the data so that new businesses can pick names that haven't been used before.

-I search for 'son' and 'daughter' in states' databases for business names.
+Businesses are registered with the state in the U.S. All states provide a way to search business names online so that new businesses can pick names that haven't been used before, etc. But not all states allow for regex searches or provide a full set of results.
+I begin by searching for `son(s)` and `daughter` in states' databases of business names.
+Even where we can use regex to estimate business names with the word 'son' and 'sons', there are at least three issues that mean raw comparisons would be misleading:

+1. son is a Korean name.
+2. some businesses use the word `son` playfully, like `son of a beach`

+So, some care is needed in interpreting the results.

+Let's start with cases where we get all the data and we can do a good regex search.
+[MT](data/mt/) provides all the search results and we run a regex to narrow down to cases where son(s) is a separate word.
+A brief glimpse suggests all of the results are legitimate, of the variety `X and Son(s)` etc. There the ratio between business names with the word son and daughter is about 4.
+[OH](data/oh/) also provides entire data.
+Here the ratio is about 26 to 1.

+[OR](data/or/) doesn't return more than 1,000 results.
+But when you apply regex to the 1,000, 985 come up as true positive.
+So the most conservative son:daughter ratio is 4.

+[WA](data/wa/) returns all the results and after applying the regex, we get 2,424 results for son(s).
+This means a ratio of 15.

 ### Data